File level data product storage

 Based on further discussions with NOvA representatives at the stakeholders meeting it was decided that there be an internal NOvA discussion first, and a requirements meeting later should it be warranted.
 We await news of the outcome of NOvA's internal discussions.

-#5 Updated by Christopher Green about 7 years ago
+#5 Updated by Christopher Green over 7 years ago

 - Status changed from Feedback to Assigned